kirstgonz/urban-octo-telegram/README.md

 ## Description

-Horiseon aids in search engine optimization, online reputation management, and social media marketing.
+Horiseon aides in search engine optimization, online reputation management, and social media marketing.
 This project was created to aid in meeting Horiseon's accessibility standards in which the code is now both easier due to semantic elements and a more logical order to the elements overall.

 ## Technologies Used

--HTML
+- HTML
--CSS
+- CSS

 ## Usage and Website